A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Federal law specifies mandatory and optional coverage groups for Medicaid.
 States must cover the mandatory groups to receive federal Medicaid funding, and they qualify for additional funding if they cover optional groups.
 The federal government specifies minimum thresholds for eligibility for the various groups, and states can set their requirements at or above the minimum threshold.
 Illinois has established requirements that are near national averages.

-• Children ages 0-18 qualify with family income levels up to 147% of the federal poverty level (FPL); the Children’s Health Insurance Program covers children with family income up to 318% of FPL
+• Children ages 0-18 qualify with family income levels up to 318% of the federal poverty level (FPL); the combined Medicaid/CHIP in Illinois is called All Kids.2

-• Someone who is pregnant will qualify with family income up to 213% of FPL (coverage for the mother extends for 12 months after the baby is born; Illinois was the first state to implement this extended postpartum coverage, although most of the rest of the states have followed suit)
+• Someone who is pregnant will qualify with family income up to 213% of FPL (coverage for the mother extends for 12 months after the baby is born;3 Illinois was the first state to implement this extended postpartum coverage, although most of the rest of the states have followed suit).4

-• Adults under age 65 qualify with family income up to 138% of FPL
+• Adults under age 65 qualify with family income up to 138% of FPL.
+This is the Medicaid expansion program.

-Note that all of those limits include a built-in 5% income disregard, which is part of the MAGI-based eligibility rules used to determine Medicaid eligibility for Medicaid expansion, pregnant people, and children.
+Note that all of those limits include a built-in 5% income disregard, which is part of the MAGI-based eligibility rules used to determine Medicaid eligibility for Medicaid expansion, pregnant people, and children.5

 Federal poverty level calculator